isomerpages/govtech-im8/_control-catalog/Access Control.md

 ### Control Recommendations

 Consider attribute- or feature-based access control for greater customisability and granularity.
+Use automated tools such as AWS IAM Access Advisor or Azure AD Access Review to assist with granular permission management.

 ### Risk Statement